How To Start A Nonprofit In New Mexico

 NM Nonprofit Articles of Incorporation Requirements

-How Much Does It Cost to Incorporate a New Mexico Nonprofit?
+How much does it cost to formally start a New Mexico Nonprofit?

-New Mexico charges a $25 fee to file nonprofit articles of incorporation.
-The state fee’s initial report fee is $10.
-In total, you’ll pay $35.
+New Mexico charges a $27 fee to file Articles of Incorporation.
+The state fee’s initial report fee is $12 In total, which means the total cost is $39.

 New Mexico typically takes about 30 business days to process your documents once they have been received.

-Yes, you’re required to appoint a New Mexico registered agent to receive services of process for your nonprofit.
+Yes, you’re required to appoint a New Mexico registered agent to receive service of process (legal mail) for your nonprofit.
 You can do the job yourself, appoint an associate, or hire a commercial registered agent service.

 Get a Federal Employer Identification Number (EIN)

-Your nonprofit’s federal employer identification number (FEIN or EIN) is the equivalent of an individual’s social security number, and it won’t be easy for your nonprofit to function without one.
+Your nonprofit’s Employer Identification number (EIN) is the equivalent of an individual’s Social Security number, and it won’t be easy for your nonprofit to function without one.
 You’ll need an EIN to apply for federal tax-exempt status with the IRS, to open a bank account, and to establish the credibility necessary to do business with vendors and potential donors.

 Hold Your Organizational Meeting & Adopt Bylaws